Usage & Context

 Frequently Asked Questions

-Q: Can this word accidentally offend someone?
-A: Generally not when used in the positive, self-referential sense that dominates TikTok.
-However, calling someone else “delulu” in a serious context can still carry mockery, especially if you’re suggesting their goals are genuinely unrealistic.
+Generally not when used in the positive, self-referential sense.
+However, calling someone else “delulu” in a serious context can carry mockery.
 The safest use is self-referential (“I’m being delulu”) or supportive (“your delulu energy is inspiring”).
-Avoid using it to dismiss someone’s mental health struggles or to mock their ambitions in a genuinely cruel way.